Best RV Shower Heads in 2019

 Continue Reading Ecocamel Jetstorm Shower Head Review

-However, most RVs come with an RV shower hose already installed in the unit so this is most likely an optional purchase if you decide to go with the Ecocamel Jetstorm.
+However, most RVs come with an RV shower hose already installed in the unit.
+The hose is most likely an optional purchase if you decide to go with the Ecocamel Jetstorm.

 If you need a water shut-off valve, you could follow the instructions in the video on this page and purchase one yourself through Amazon.